-In episode 24, weather presenter, meteorologist and science communicator Nate Byrne joins Elizabeth and Ben for a Discworld tale of murder, golems and nobility in 1996’s Feet of Clay.
+In episode 24, meteorologist Nate Byrne joins Elizabeth and Ben for a Discworld tale of murder, golems and nobility in 1996’s Feet of Clay.

 Two old men have been murdered in Ankh-Morpork, but they’re not the worst of Commander Vimes’ woes.
 His best Sergeant is six weeks from retirement; his worst Corporal might be the Earl of Ankh; his newest recruit is an alchemist with some pretty strange ideas for a dwarf; and someone has poisoned the Patrician, though he’s damned if he can figure out how.
 And somehow, the golems are involved…

 Content note: this episode contains brief discussion of (fictional) suicide.
 If you or anyone you know needs help, use the Wikipedia list of crisis lines to find one local to you.

 Following on from Men at Arms (from way back in episode one!), Feet of Clay evolves the Watch – and its leader – even further, and introduces some of Pratchett’s most memorable supporting characters: Cheery Littlebottom, Wee Mad Arthur and Dorfl the golem.
 It gets a bit deep on questions of artificial life, gender expression and identity, and is a heck of a mystery novel to boot.
 Did you figure out “whatdunnit”?
 Who’s your favourite new character?
 And what do you think the Pratchat coat of arms and motto should be?
 Use the hashtag #Pratchat24 on social media to join the conversation and let us know what you think!